Avoca AI Just Hit $1B by Answering Plumber Phones — Why Vertical AI Is the Real Unicorn Play in 2026

+When Avoca AI hit $1B valuation in just 18 months, it signaled a fundamental shift in where AI value is actually accumulating in 2026.
 The most important AI funding round of the week wasn’t a foundation-model lab raising at $300B.
 It was Avoca AI, a startup that builds AI voice agents for HVAC, plumbing, and roofing companies, closing $125M+ at a $1B valuation.
-If you’ve been watching where AI value is actually accumulating in 2026, this is the headline that matters.
+If you’ve been watching the space, Avoca AI hit $1B faster than almost any B2B software company in recent history—and this is the headline that matters.

 Here’s the Avoca AI funding story, why it’s bigger than it looks, and what it tells us about where the next twenty AI unicorns are going to come from.